Best Way To Cut Cement Board – Which Tool to Use? – Reviews & Top Picks

 1. A Carbide-Tipped Scoring Tool – Our Preferred Method

-If you want to “get ‘er done,” a carbide-tipped scoring tool is your best friend.
-All you need to do is grab a straight edge for guidance and run your scoring tool along the cut line.
-Then stand the board up, brace it behind the cut line with your knee, and bend.
-The board will snap cleanly where you’ve scored it.
-Then you can simply trim the mesh on the opposite side with a utility knife, and boom!
+Then you can trim the mesh on the opposite side with a utility knife, and boom!
 You’re done.
-This method will also leave you with much less toxic dust to clean up afterward.
-While this may not be the best method for cutting curves or drilling holes around pipes, it’s perfect for straightforward jobs, and it’s the most economical, which is why we love it.
+This method will also leave you much less toxic dust to clean up afterward.
+While this may not be the best method for cutting curves or drilling holes around pipes, it’s perfect for straightforward jobs and the most economical, which is why we love it.
 It’s also the easiest way to cut fiber cement board if that’s your gig.
-Below is our top pick for a good carbide-tipped scoring tool.
+Below is our top pick for an excellent carbide-tipped scoring tool.

 We recommend the GOLDBLATT INDUSTRIES G02737 Carbon Scoring Knife: